OliverHennhoefer/unquad/docs/paper/paper.md

 Framing anomaly detection tasks as sets of statistical hypothesis tests, with $H_0$ claiming that the data is *normal* (no *discovery* to be made), enables controlling the FDR when statistically valid $p$-values (or test statistics) are available.
 When conducting multiple *simultaneous* hypothesis tests, it is furthermore necessary to *adjust* for multiple testing, as fixed *significance levels* (typically $\alpha \leq 0.05$) would lead to inflated overall error rates.

-The `unquad` (*<ins>un</ins>certainty-<ins>qu</ins>antified <ins>a</ins>nomaly <ins>d</ins>etection*) package provides the tools necessary for creating anomaly detectors whose outputs can be statistically controlled to cap the FDR at a nominal level among normal instances under exchangeability.
+The `nonconform` (*<ins>non</ins>-<ins>conform</ins>ity-based anomaly detection*) package provides the tools necessary for creating anomaly detectors whose outputs can be statistically controlled to cap the FDR at a nominal level among normal instances under exchangeability.
 It provides wrappers for a wide range of anomaly detectors (e.g., [Variational-]Autoencoder, IsolationForest, One-Class SVM) complemented by a rich range of conformalization strategies (mostly depending on the *data regime*) to compute classical conformal $p$-values or modified *weighted* conformal $p$-values.
 The need for *weighted* conformal $p$-values arises when the underlying statistical assumption of *exchangeability* is violated due to covariate shift between calibration and test data.
-Finally, `unquad` offers built-in statistical adjustment measures like Benjamini-Hochberg [@Benjamini1995] that correct obtained and statistically valid $p$-values for the multiple testing problem when testing a *batch* of observations simultaneously.
+Finally, `nonconform` offers built-in statistical adjustment measures like Benjamini-Hochberg [@Benjamini1995] that correct obtained and statistically valid $p$-values for the multiple testing problem when testing a *batch* of observations simultaneously.

 # Features